SIXBOMB: K-Pop Girl Group Uses Plastic Surgery For ‘Becoming Prettier’ M/Vs

 Six Bomb promoted their surgery through songs and music videos that would represent “before” and “after” their plastic surgery.
 “Getting Prettier Before” was released just last month in February in which Six Bomb is seen without makeup, undergoing procedures, and receiving consultation from professionals, as reported by Soompi.
 “Getting Prettier After” was released one month later in which Six Bomb shows the results of about 100 million won (approximately $89,000 USD) worth of plastic surgery.

 Both Six Bomb and their entertainment label and agency, Pace Maker Entertainment, did not reveal what plastic surgery was done.
-They did, however, reveal all plastic surgery was done from the waist up.
-Though tummy tucks and liposuction come to mind, the two surgeries that most likely were used are the two eye surgeries, aegyo sal (adding fat below the eye) and double eyelids (making eyelids look Caucasian), and face contouring for a v-line.
+They did however reveal all plastic surgery was done from the waist up.
+Though tummy tucks and liposuction come to mind, the two surgeries that most-likely were used are the two eye surgeries, aegyo sal (adding fat below the eye) and double eyelids (making eyelids look Caucasian), and face contouring for a v-line.

 Ultimately, the plastic surgery will only go so far.
 Six Bomb needs to follow up with their performance, be able to sing good music and dance well on stage.
 Pace Maker Entertainment needs to follow up on production and promotion.
 After watching the music videos for “Becoming Prettier Before” and “Becoming Prettier After,” many K-pop fans are saying the 100 million won should have gone to practice, production, and promotion over Six Bomb’s faces.